nafizjiwa/JAVASCRIPT-UnderTheHood/README.md

             1. Messy Closure
                 A combination of functions bundled together (enclosed) with REFERENCES to its surrounding state.
-            2. Dangling Timers and Event Listeners Leak occurs when can't clear the function from continally running then assign these values to variables helps clear when needed
+            2. Dangling Timers and Event Listeners Leak occurs when can't clear a continually running function
+                    - FIX - assign function to a variable which can be cleared as needed
             3. Circular References
                 When 2 objects have pointers referencing each other.
 Their reference counts would be 2 each
                     - mark and sweep fixes this